 Allergy sufferers may find it desirable to follow changes in the pollen counts.
 They will learn much more about which allergens are affecting them, and to what degree.
 Pharmaceutical companies need the information in their drug research.
 Allergy researchers need the information to find new trends between symptoms and allergy-inducing conditions.
 And, people that study plants also need the pollen data to learn more about growth stages and plant habitats throughout the Earth's history.

 What is a pollen forecast?

 A pollen forecast is a prediction of what the pollen levels will be in the future, like a weather forecast.
 Pollen forecasting often has greater value for allergy suffers than a pollen count, because they can use this information to plan their day, including whether or not to take medication.
 Typically, pollen counts show what was in the air several days earlier, not what's going to happen today or tomorrow.
 Pollen forecasting methods consider natural events, besides the recent pollen counts, that will affect future pollen levels.
 We consider historical pollen counts (which provide predominant pollen and seasonal trend information for a certain area) temperatures, precipitation, and weather forecasts.
 Pollen forecasts are geographically specific down to the city.

 The company has published a series of articles and reports on allergy data and trends, including the Allergy Alert™ Forecast, for pharmaceutical and media industries.
-IMS Health also supplies equipment used for pollen and airborne particulate measurement, known as the Rotorod® Sampler.
-The Rotorod® Sampler is manufactured by IMS Health.
+IQVIA also supplies equipment used for pollen and airborne particulate measurement, known as the Rotorod® Sampler.
+The Rotorod® Sampler is manufactured by IQVIA.